eliascsu/transit-availability-switzerland/README.md

 So the main stuff we did this week was creating the main content page and adding the datasets to it.
 First we simply used WMS Tile Layers (directly from geo.admin.ch), which were very performant but we realized, that it was not very modular, because we couldn't add our datapoints to pre-rendered layers.
 Then we took the datasets and modeled the layers ourself, which was wayy more work, especially because the geo.admin.ch uses a different coordinate reference system (EPSG2056) to WGS84.
 Therefore we had to write a few scripts to create our own datasets with the right coordinates.
 Performance is also kind of an issue because we are working with fairly large amounts of data (~24000 datapoints for the transit availability and ~340000 for the population heatmap).
 We are fairly content with the performance at the moment, so it is not our top priority right now.
 We're still working on an attribution page, to properly credit the authors of the datasets and map tiles.

+## Q&A
+How to run crawler weekly with CI/CD
+Where link for page in CD

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\
 Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html) for more details.